What are the motorcycle insurance requirements in Texas?

 - Enhanced injury protection can pay up to $250 a week for as long as two years if injuries from a covered accident leave you unable to work.

-- Carried contents offers coverage for personal effects or other belongings you carry on your bike if they're lost, damaged, or stolen.
+- Carried contents offers coverage for personal effects or other belongings you carry on your bike in the event of a covered loss.

 - Total loss coverage pays the full replacement cost of a new motorcycle without depreciation (minus deductible) in the case of a total loss — as long as the bike is no more than one model year old on a new policy or two years old on a renewal.